zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 #### 3.1 Something Important

 All the related programs are well trained by me.
 If you want to train again, the test_images is writen in the program.
-I set the iteration as 1000, for F1 network as an example, it means that each of the 10000 input images is used 1000 times.
+I set the iteration as 1000, for F1 network as an example, it means that each of the 10000 input images is used 1000 times (batch size 16 / overall runing 625000 batches).
 If you want to get a more precise result or you do not want to run the following networks, you can set a higher iteration.
 </br>
 All the input images are all normalized as grey image and 39*39 pixel.
 The pixel values are all divided by 255.
 </br>